xiaodu1999/HGRL-master_root/README.md

 * ---- time_shape/dataset_timeshape.npy       // the relationship between MTS and shapelets
 * ---- time_sub/dataset_timesub.npy       // the relationship between time and subjects

-# Easy Train

-`python HGRL-master/HGRL-master/model/code/train.py`

-You may change the dataset by modifying the variable "dataset = ''" in the top of the code "train.py" or use arguments (see train.py).

-Our datasets can be downloaded from [Google Drive](https://drive.google.com/drive/folders/1-ivwhuy3YSDK_9wUI5ArcvHQubvNH6SZ?usp=drive_link).

-See the codes for more details.